-Let $X$ be a totally disconnected topological space and let $V$ be a complex vector space.
-We denote by $C_c^{\infty} (X)$ (resp., $C_c^{\infty} (X,V)$) the space of locally constant functions on $X$ with compact support and with values in $\C$ (resp., $V$).
-Notice that $C_c^\infty(X,V)$ identifies with $C_c^{\infty} (X)\otimes V$.
-We denote by $\mathcal{D}'(X, V) $ the space of linear forms on $C_c^\infty(X,V)$ which are called $V$-distributions on $X$.
-The support of a $ V$-distribution on $X$ is the complementary subset of the largest open subset $O$ such that $T$ restricted to $C_c^\infty (O)\otimes V$ is equal to zero.\\ Let $F$ be a closed subset of $X$ and let $O$ denote $X\setminus F$.
-From the exact sequence: one sees that if $T $ has support contained in $F$, then $T$ defines a $V$-distribution on $F$ which is called the distribution induced on $F$ by $T$. \\ Let $(\rho, V)$ be a representation of a group $J$.
-Recall that $H_0(J,V)$ denotes the quotient of $V$ by the subspace generated by the elements of the form $\rho(j)v-v, j\in J , v\in V$.
-The dual of $H_0(J, V)$ identifies with the space of $J$-fixed linear forms on $V$.\\ Let $G$ be a totally disconnected locally compact group and let $H$ be a closed subgroup of $G$.
-Let $ (\pi, E)$ be a smooth representation of $G$.
-One denotes by $ind_H^G\pi$ the right regular representation of $G$ in the space $ind_H^GE$ of functions, $f$, from $G$ to $V$, left invariant by a compact open subgroup of $G$, with compact support modulo $H$ and such that: Let $X$ be a totally disconnected space on which $G$ acts continuously.
-A $V$-distribution on $X$, $T$, is said $\pi$-covariant if :
+Let $F$ be a closed subset of $X$ and let $O$ denote $X\setminus F$.
+From the exact sequence: one sees that if $T $ has support contained in $F$, then $T$ defines a $V$-distribution on $F$ which is called the distribution on $F$ induced by $T$. \\ Let $(\pi, V)$ be a smooth representation of a $l$-group $G$.
+Recall that $H_0(G,V)$ denotes the quotient of $V$ by the subspace generated by the elements of the form $\pi(g)v-v, g\in G , v\in V$.
+The dual of $H_0(G, V)$ is identified with the space of $G$-fixed linear forms on $V$.

+Let $X$ be a $l$-space on which $G$ acts continuously on the left.
+Let $\ll$ be the left regular representation of $G$ on $C_c^\infty(X)$.
+A $V$-distribution $T$ on $X$ is said to be $\pi$-covariant if :